Treasure trove: England, Northern Ireland, and Wales

 In England and Wales, finders of objects that are not treasure or treasure trove are encouraged to voluntarily report them under the Portable Antiquities Scheme to finds liaison officers at county councils and local museums.
 Under the scheme, which started in September 1997, the officers examine finds and provide finders with information on them.
 They also record the finds, their functions, dates, materials and locations, and place this information into a database which can be analysed.
 The information on the findspots may be used to organize further research on the areas.
 Non-treasure finds remain the property of their finders or landowners, who are free to dispose of them as they wish.

 On 5 July 2009 the largest single Anglo-Saxon hoard as of that date, consisting of over 1,500 gold and precious metal pieces, helmets and sword decorations tentatively dated to around AD 600–800, was discovered by Terry Herbert in Staffordshire, England.
 Herbert reported the find to his local Portable Antiquities Scheme officer, and on 24 September 2009 it was declared to be treasure by the South Staffordshire coroner.

 In 2019 two metal detectorists, Lisa Grace and Adam Staples, discovered a hoard of 2,528 silver coins spanning the Norman Conquest of 1066.
 Around half the silver coins depicted the defeated Harold II and half depicted the victorious William the Conqueror.
 A small number of the coins were 'mule' coins with designs from both reigns, believed to have been the product of early tax evasion, where the minters failed to purchase the up to date die.
-As at August 28, 2019, the Avon Coroner is yet to rule on the find.
-The hoard has been described as extremely significant by experts, including the curator of medieval coinage at the British Museum.
-Avon and Somerset council has expressed a desire to obtain the collection for display in Bath, if it is declared treasure.
+In 2024 the find was declared to be treasure by the Avon coroner, and was bought for £4.3 million by the South West Heritage Trust using a grant from the National Lottery Heritage Fund.